Warner Bros. Television Studios: Beginning and saturation

-With only Cheyenne being a success, WB ended the ten-minute promotions of new films and replaced Warner Bros.
+With only Cheyenne being a success, Warner Bros. ended the ten-minute promotions of new films and replaced Warner Bros.
 Presents with an anthology series titled Conflict.
 It was felt that "Conflict" was what the previous series lacked.
 Conflict showed the pilots for Maverick and 77 Sunset Strip.

-The success of Cheyenne led WBTV to produce many series for ABC such as Westerns (Maverick, Lawman, Colt .45, Bronco, a spin off of Cheyenne, Sugarfoot, and The Alaskans), crime dramas (77 Sunset Strip, Hawaiian Eye, Bourbon Street Beat, and Surfside 6), and other shows such as The Gallant Men and The Roaring Twenties using stock footage from WB war films and gangster films respectively.
-The company also produced Jack Webb's Red Nightmare starring Jack Kelly for the U.S. Department of Defense that was later shown on American television on Jack Webb's General Electric True.
+The success of Cheyenne led Warner Bros.
+Television to produce many series for ABC such as Westerns (Maverick, Lawman, Colt .45, Bronco, a spin off of Cheyenne, Sugarfoot, and The Alaskans), crime dramas (77 Sunset Strip, Hawaiian Eye, Bourbon Street Beat, and Surfside 6), and other shows such as The Gallant Men and The Roaring Twenties using stock footage from Warner Bros. war films and gangster films respectively.
+Warner Bros.
+Television also produced Jack Webb's Red Nightmare starring Jack Kelly for the U.S. Department of Defense that was later shown on American television on Jack Webb's General Electric True.

 All shows were made in the manner of WB's B pictures in the 1930s and 1940s; fast-paced, much stock footage from other films, stock music from the Warner Bros. music library and contracted stars working long hours for comparatively small salaries with restrictions on their career.

-During the 1960 Writers Guild of America strike, WB reused many plots from its films and other television shows under the nom de plume of "W. Hermanos".
+During the 1960 Writers Guild of America strike, Warner Bros. reused many plots from its films and other television shows under the nom de plume of "W. Hermanos".
 This was another example of imitating Warner Bros.'
 B pictures who would remake an "A" film and switch the setting.